jaylinski/imagecrawler/README.md

 ImageCrawler
 ============

-AJAX Image Crawler, based on jQuery
+AJAX Image Crawler, based on jQuery.

-This software is still beta!

-More information will follow!
+* Saves images via cURL and JavaScript (jQuery + AJAX).
+* Optimized for Apache directory listings.
+* Can  handle JPG, PNG and GIF

+Requirements:
+* Webserver with at least PHP 5.3
+* Tidy extension